ogingaj/machine-learning-using-SBA-loan-data/README.md

 # Contributing

-This project was completed as part of the Data Science I course and is open for public use.
-If you'd like to suggest improvements or reuse the code for similar work, feel free to fork the repository or reach out via email.
+Any new scientific insight or findings relies on previous knowledge and work, therefore, this project, completed as part of the Data Science II course, is open for public use.
+If you'd like to suggest improvements, collaboration, or reuse the code for similar work, feel free to fork the repository or reach out via email.

 # License